Dirlewanger Brigade: Return to Poland

-Many otherwise unknown crimes committed by the unit at Wola were later revealed by Mathias Schenck, a Belgian national who was serving in the area as a German Army sapper.
+Many otherwise unknown crimes committed by the unit in Warsaw were later revealed by Mathias Schenck, a Belgian national who was serving in the area as a German Army sapper.
 Regarding an incident in which hundreds of Polish children were murdered, Schenck stated:

 We blew up the doors, I think of a school.
 Children were standing in the hall and on the stairs.
 Lots of children.
 All with their small hands up.
 We looked at them for a few moments until Dirlewanger ran in.
 He ordered to kill them all.
-They shot them and then they were walking over their bodies and breaking their little heads with butt ends.
+They shot them, and then they were walking over their bodies and breaking their little heads with butt-ends.
 Blood and brain matter streamed down the stairs.
 There is a memorial plaque in that place stating that 350 children were killed.
 I think there were many more, maybe 500.

-Schenck noted the often mass rape of female civilians in cellars and basement, and noted an incident where the men of the brigade raided a cellar and noted the brutal death of a Polish girl:
+Schenck noted the often mass rape of female civilians in cellars and basements, highlighting an incident where the men of the brigade raided a cellar, and the subsequent brutal murder of a Polish girl:

 Every time, when we stormed the cellars and women were inside the Dirlewanger soldiers raped them.
 Many times a group raped the same woman, quickly, still holding weapons in their hands.
 Then after one of the fights, I was standing shaking by the wall and couldn't calm my nerves.
 Dirlewanger soldiers burst in.
 One of them took a woman.
 She was pretty.
 She wasn't screaming.
 Then he was raping her, pushing her head strongly against the table, holding a bayonet in the other hand.
 First he cut open her blouse.
 Then one cut from stomach to throat.
 Blood gushed.

-SS-Oberführer Oskar Dirlewanger on November 1944.
+SS-Oberführer Oskar Dirlewanger in November 1944.